Piecewise omnigenous magnetohydrodynamic equilibria as fusion reactor candidates: Coil feasibility

 \section{Coil feasibility}

-Once the physical properties of the equilibrium have been analyzed, the next step would be to look for a set of magnetic coils that are able to reproduce the obtained magnetic field without compromising its favourable properties.
-This is usually considered an independent optimization problem (referred to as ‘stage 2’, as opposed to the ‘stage 1’ analysis carried out in this work), and will not be addressed in this work.
+Once the physical properties of the equilibrium have been analyzed, the next step would be to look for a set of magnetic coils that are able to reproduce the obtained magnetic field without compromising its favourable properties \jl{(this would in turn allow for a detailed design of the edge island structure, so that it can be employed for heat and particle exhaust).
+This is usually considered an independent optimization problem, see e.g.~\cite{gil2026coils,veksler2026island},} and will not be addressed in this work.
 However, we will use a proxy, the magnetic gradient scale length $L_{\nabla B}$~\cite{kappel2024gradient}, to obtain a first, albeit rough, indication of coil feasibility.
 This quantity provides an estimate of the minimum distance at which a set of reasonably simple modular coils should be placed in order to reproduce correctly the magnetic configuration.
 The criterion of magnetic field fidelity tends to push the coils to be close to the plasma (otherwise, they may become very complicated if they need to generate high harmonics of $B$).
-On the other hand, in a reactor the plasma-coil distance must exceed a certain threshold in order to have space for the neutron shielding required by the coils and for a breeding blanket able to produce tritium at an adequate rate (these considerations would naturally be less pressing for a non-nuclear experimental device).
+On the other hand, in a reactor, the plasma-coil distance must exceed a certain threshold in order to have space for the neutron shielding required by the coils and for a breeding blanket able to produce tritium at an adequate rate (these considerations would naturally be less pressing for a non-nuclear experimental device).
 A compromise needs to be found.

 Figure \ref{FIG_LGRADB} shows $L_{\nabla B}$ at flux surface $s=1$ of the magnetic configuration.
 From these results, the minimum plasma-to-coil distance can be estimated to be approximately 1.3$\,$m (details of the model, which should be considered a rough estimate, are given in~\cite{kappel2024gradient}).
 This distance may be somewhat tight to accommodate the required components in a reactor.
 However, the predicted distance is much larger in other regions, which might compensate for this and provide an adequate tritium breeding ratio.
 An assessment of this requires the design of coils and neutronics analyses that are left for future work.